HOME > > DALLAS 1-WIRE / MICROLAN SECTION INDEX

 Another example: A computer controlled greenhouse............

 Actuators are simple, and there's nothing remarkable about 1-Wire's answers.
-You send a message from the computer to the network node of your choice saying 'on' or 'off'.
+You just send an 'on' or 'off' message to the network node of your choice.
 You need to understand interfacing between 1-Wire's low voltage, low power circuits and 'the real world'.
 An opto-isolator will do.
 The usual answers to achieving D to A will work with 1-Wire, too.

 Sensors: Dallas offers a splendid choice of integrated devices, and there's a general purpose single bit digital network input device to cover your special needs, and an A-to-D converter for non-digital things.

-The kit I bought came with an interface to a 25-way D COM port.
-I believe Dallas also sell adapters for a 9-way D, or for a parallel port, but maybe they can't be bought as part of the introductory kit.
-The serial port is a good way to go, and a 25-to-9 way adapter is easy to get... but be sure to buy one ahead of needing it!
+You'll see how long ago it was when I tell you that the kit I bought came with an interface to a 25-way D COM port.
+Once upon a time, adapters for a 9-way D, or for a parallel port were also available.
+Today, most people use a USB adapter, I would imaging.
 You'll also need a source of 3-6v to drive the LEDs in some of the demos.

 I mentioned "computer to control....".
 This can be a Windows box.
 Or an old machine running Windows 3.x.
 Or an older one running DOS.
+Or Linux.
 An even more exciting possibility, and indeed the way I came to hear of 1-Wire, is a powerful (and I use that word with great care!) computer made by Dallas called Tini.... costing $50 and built on a card that goes into a SIMM socket!
 Tini is programmed with Java.
 It can be a web server.
 Imagine it: Your main PC networked (ordinary ethernet type net) to Tini, Tini monitoring and driving a 1-Wire system.
 With the internet browser of your choice, you can interrogate or instruct Tini.
 IT IS JUST TOO COOL!
 If you don't think so, apologies for my failure to explain!
+But that's another story!
+(And one that I didn't get very far with, over the years.
+Mostly pressure of time and budget.)

 What's this about non-Windows computers controlling the 1-Wire net?
 Sure!
 No problem.
 Dallas have provided the drivers for just about any silicon intelligence you choose to put in charge.... and full tech specs if you want to go your own thing.
 You'll need to be able to program the beast somehow, but Dallas provide an SDK with all that is needed to support all sorts of platforms.
 So far, I have been using Windows 95 and Delphi 2.
 All I had to do was....